Atlanta Defective Product Lawyers

 - Prescription and non-prescription drugs and medicines

 There are many other product categories that can be covered by product liability law.
-Product liability law essentially considers three types of defective product – manufacturing defects, design defects and marketing defects.
-Manufacturing defects refer to a defect that has occurred somewhere in the process of construction, though design may have been sound.
+Product liability law essentially considers three types of defective product – manufacturing defects, design defects, and marketing defects.
+Manufacturing defects refer to a defect that has occurred somewhere in the process of construction, even though the design may have been sound.
 Design defects occur due to a design flaw and are a generic flaw with this product.
 Unsafe or defective marketing refers to improper or insufficient labeling, instructions or improper safety warnings.
 Product liability law generally considers matters on a ‘strict liability’ basis, meaning regardless of care exercised, if a defect in the product exists then the supplier or manufacturer will be liable for it.

 DePuy Orthopaedics Inc., a division of Johnson & Johnson, created a hip resurfacing and total hip replacement system which went on the market in July of 2003.
 In August, 2010 DePuy issued a recall on their implant systems due to a higher than normal failure rate connected with their product.
 Many patients who received the hip devices have suffered several side effects and some have required a second hip replacement surgery.

-At Van Sant Law, LLC, we are assisting patients who received these DePuy products to receive full compensation for the adverse effects of these defective devices.
+At Van Sant Law, LLC, our Atlanta defective product lawyers are assisting patients who received these DePuy products to receive full compensation for the adverse effects of these defective devices.
 If you received a hip replacement before 2003, you will not be eligible for compensation based on this recall.
 For those that are eligible, it is important that you contact a knowledgeable personal injury attorney quickly.
 Some compensation will be paid to patients from the companies involved.
 These funds, however, may not fully resolve all medical bills associated with the results of the DePuy system or cover blood and other tests that can be required to assess your medical condition.
 They also do not cover your pain and suffering and any time spent away from work.

-The problems with the DePuy devices include a loosening or misalignment of components, bone fractures, pain, dislocation and infection.
+The problems with the DePuy devices include a loosening or misalignment of components, bone fractures, pain, dislocation, and infection.
 Some patients have experienced an allergic reaction to metallic debris from the DePuy system.
-Others have developed a pseudo tumor, a soft tissue mass formed due to the excess of metallic debris.
+Others have developed a pseudotumor, a soft tissue mass formed due to the excess of metallic debris.
 It is best to see your doctor who can perform tests to determine the state of your hip replacement and any side effects from it.

 Filing a Depuy Personal Injury Lawsuit